East–West Schism: Theological issues

 The iconoclast policy enforced by a series of decrees of Emperor Leo III the Isaurian in 726–729 was resisted in the West, giving rise to friction that ended in 787, when the Second Council of Nicaea reaffirmed that images are to be venerated but not worshipped.
 The Libri Carolini, commissioned by Charlemagne, criticized what a faulty translation gave as the council's decision, but their objections were rebutted by Pope Adrian I.

-From the Catholic Church's perspective, the ecclesiological issues are central, which is why they characterize the split between the two churches as a schism.
+From the Catholic Church's perspective, ecclesiological issues are central, which is why it characterizes the split between the two churches as a schism.
 In their view, the Eastern Orthodox are close to them in theology, and the Catholic Church does not consider the Eastern Orthodox beliefs to be heretical.
 However, from the perspective of Eastern Orthodox theologians, there are theological issues that run much deeper than just the theology around the primacy of the Pope.
 In fact, this is in contrast to Catholics, who do not generally consider the Orthodox heretical and speak instead about the Eastern "schism".

-In the Catholic Church, too, some writers may be found, who speak pejoratively about the Eastern Orthodox Church and its theology, but these writers are marginal.
+In the Catholic Church, too, some writers may be found who speak pejoratively about the Eastern Orthodox Church and its theology, but these writers are marginal.

 The official view of the Catholic Church is the one expressed in the decree Unitatis redintegratio of Vatican II:

 In the study of revelation East and West have followed different methods, and have developed differently their understanding and confession of God's truth.
 It is hardly surprising, then, if from time to time one tradition has come nearer to a full appreciation of some aspects of a mystery of revelation than the other, or has expressed it to better advantage.
 In such cases, these various theological expressions are to be considered often as mutually complementary rather than conflicting.
 Where the authentic theological traditions of the Eastern Church are concerned, we must recognize the admirable way in which they have their roots in Holy Scripture, and how they are nurtured and given expression in the life of the liturgy.
 They derive their strength too from the living tradition of the apostles and from the works of the Fathers and spiritual writers of the Eastern Churches.
 Thus they promote the right ordering of Christian life and, indeed, pave the way to a full vision of Christian truth.